Taisiia-97/gitApplication/README.md

 3. Open the `application.yml` file located in the `src/main/resources` directory.
 4. Set your GitHub Personal Access Token (PAT) in the `github.api.token` property.
 5. Save and close the `application.yml` file.
-6. Build the project: `mvn clean install`
+6. Build the project.
-7. Run the application: `mvn spring-boot:run`
+7. Run the application.

 ## Usage